-After fits and starts, Cantwell agrees to debate Hutchison — or did she?
+After fits and starts, Cantwell agreed to debate Hutchison — or did she?

 So what changed?

 In a phone call, Meehan said Cantwell had learned that the Senate’s confirmation vote on Brett Kavanaugh’s nomination to the U.S. Supreme Court likely would be held on Monday, Oct.
 1 — meaning it probably no longer would interfere with the senator’s participation in a debate on Oct.
-8. Still, Meehan added that the campaign may have to reconsider the Oct.
-8 debate if the Senate’s session poses conflicts, he added.
+8. Still, the campaign may have to reconsider the Oct.
+8 debate if the Senate’s session poses conflicts, Meehan added.

 Cantwell’s campaign then put out the 9:45 p.m. news release announcing her participation in two debates, citing the Oct.
 8 event at PLU and a second event in Spokane, with “(d)etails forthcoming.”